8 time management and organizational skills to master

 An individual with excellent time management skills can adapt to new problems and readjust as needed to complete a task.

-And traits like planning, scheduling, strategy, delegation, and adaptability make an employee dependable, and employers look out for that.
+Traits like planning, scheduling, strategy, delegation, and adaptability make an employee dependable, which is what employers look for.

 Here are some time management and organizational skills you can put on your resume: